Financial Terms

 Cost of Capital

-Description : Cost of capital is the cost for a company to raise funds, whether through borrowing (cost of debt) or through equity (cost of equity).
+• Description : The cost of capital represents the cost for a company to raise funds, whether through borrowing (cost of debt) or equity (cost of equity).
 It is often used to evaluate investments or acquisition projects.

 Weighted Average Cost of Capital (WACC)

-Description : A measure of a company's cost of capital, weighted by the proportion of equity and debt in its financing structure.
+• Description : A measure of a firm's cost of capital, weighted by the proportion of equity and debt in its financing structure.

-Calculation : WACC = (E / V × Re) + (D / V × Rd × (1 – Tc)), where E is the value of equity, D is the value of debt, V is the value of the firm, Re is the cost of equity, Rd is the cost of debt, and Tc is the tax rate.
+• Calculation : WACC = (E / V × Re) + (D / V × Rd × (1 – Tc)), where E is the value of equity, D the value of debt, V the value of the firm, Re the cost of equity, Rd the cost of debt, and Tc the tax rate.

 Internal Rate of Return (IRR)